jgcfyidev/jgcfyi/content/1-Relationship.md

 capacity for action grounded in relationship to our neighbors and our place, from which emanates a joyful balance of agency and limits.

-This first of six essays will begin by exploring why this equilibrium of empowering agency and grounding limits is so important to sustaining healthy places across generations.
+This first of six essays will explore why this equilibrium of empowering agency and grounding limits is so important to sustaining healthy places across generations.
 Subsequent sections will examine how new technological approaches to collective coordination---from